The first computing devices and machines. Calculating machine

 When designing BESM-6, the method of preliminary simulation modeling was used for the first time (commissioning was carried out in 1967).

 IBM It is impossible to miss a key stage in the development of computing tools and methods associated with the activities of IBM.
-Historically, the first computers of classical structure and composition - Computer Installation System / 360 (trade name - “Computer Installation System 360”, hereinafter known simply as IBM / 360) were released in 1964, and with subsequent modifications (IBM / 370, IBM /375) were supplied until the mid-80s, when, under the influence of microcomputers (PCs), they gradually began to disappear from the scene.
-Computers of this series served as the basis for the development in the USSR and the CMEA member countries of the so-called Unified Computer System (ES COMPUTER), which for several decades was the basis of domestic computerization.
+Historically, the first computers of classical structure and composition - Computer Installation System/360 (brand name - “Computing installation of system 360”, later known as simply IBM/360) were released in 1964, and with subsequent modifications (IBM/370, IBM /375) were supplied until the mid-80s, when, under the influence of microcomputers (PCs), they gradually began to disappear from the scene.
+Computers of this series served as the basis for the development in the USSR and CMEA member countries of the so-called Unified Computer System (US COMPUTER), which for several decades formed the basis of domestic computerization.

-EU 1045
+EC 1045

 The machines included the following components:

-Central processing unit (32-bit) with two-address instruction set;
+Central processor (32-bit) with two-address command system;

 Main (RAM) memory (from 128 KB to 2 MB);

-Magnetic disk drives (NMD, MD) with removable disk packs (for example, IBM-2314 - 7.25 MB, ShM-2311 -29 MB, IBM 3330 - 100 MB), similar (sometimes compatible) devices are known for other the aforementioned series;
+Magnetic disk drives (NMD, MD) with removable disk packs (for example, IBM-2314 - 7.25 MB, ShM-2311 - 29 MB, IBM 3330 - 100 MB), similar (sometimes compatible) devices are known for other the above series;

 Bill Gates and